Superseded - Requirements for Workers at Government Nominated Accommodation Direction

 a home residence or similar accommodation; or

-a military base, military property or Australian Defence Force nominated hotel; or
+a military base, military property or Australian Defence Force nominated quarantine hotel; or

-Example: A purpose-built facility at which a person is isolating is government nominated accommodation.
-A home residence or a military base at which a person is isolating is not government nominated accommodation.
+Example: A purpose built facility at which a person is isolating or quarantining is Government nominated accommodation.
+A farm at which seasonal workers have been directed to quarantine or a home at which a person has been directed to quarantine is not government nominated accommodation.

 Government nominated accommodation operator means:

-hotel or facility operator or other entity that employs, contracts with, or otherwise engages the services of a facility worker; or
+hotel or facility operator or other entity that employs, contracts with, or otherwise engages the services of a Facility worker;

-a Queensland Government department or agency that employs, contracts with, or otherwise engages the services of a facility worker; or
+a Queensland Government department or agency that employs, contracts with, or otherwise engages the services of a Facility worker;

-a transport operator that is engaged by a Queensland government department or agency to transport isolating persons to or from Government nominated accommodation.
+a transport operator that is engaged by a Queensland government department or agency to transport quarantined or isolating persons to or from Government nominated accommodation .

 Hotel or facility operator means the person, business or entity that owns, controls or operates Government nominated accommodation.